 Since it’s sold so cheaply, processed foods companies put it into a vast assortment of products.
 Whey shows up in countless brands of cookies, crackers, bread, and other baked goods.
 Many protein powders and energy bars include whey or proteins extracted from whey.
 These whey proteins are beta-lactoglobulin, alpha lactalbumin, and serum albumin.

 When purchasing any sort of processed food, vegans should check the ingredients for whey.
 It has a disconcerting ability to show up in products that would otherwise be vegan.

 Whey-Free Vegan Protein Powder

-Fortunately, there are a number of vegan protein powders on the market.
-These products typically replace whey with a vegan soy-based protein.
-Orgain Plant-Based Protein Powder is an excellent whey-free vegan choice.
+Most mass-market protein powders contain whey.
+But fortunately, vegan protein powders are easy to find.
+These products typically replace whey with a soy-based protein.
+Orgain Plant-Based Protein Powder is an excellent vegan choice.
 This product is mostly organic and quite inexpensive.
 Earth Chimp Vegan Protein Shake is another highly rated product.